Halkapınar Transfer Center: Layout

-Halkapınar has a total of five island platforms serving nine tracks, three for metro and four for heavy rail in the main complex and two in the tram stop.
-The two platforms on the southern side are for İzmir Metro trains on the Fahrettin Altay—Evka 3 Line.
+Halkapınar has a total of five island platforms serving nine tracks, three for metro, four for heavy rail in the main complex and two in the tram stop.
+The two island platforms on the southern side are for İzmir Metro trains on the M1 Line.
 Out of the other two platforms, the south platform (adjacent to the İzmir Metro platforms), is for İZBAN commuter trains, while the fourth platform is currently used for parking the freight stock.
 Prior to 2016, that platform was used by intercity and regional trains to Eskişehir, Balıkesir, Bandırma, Uşak and Konya.

 On both sides of the platforms are railyards.
 On the north side is a small freight yard, used by TCDD Taşımacılık, for freight trains using the nearby Port of İzmir.
 On the south side is the İzmir Metro's Halkapınar Maintenance Facility, used for layovers and maintenance of their rolling stock.
 A new depot for Tram İzmir equipment has been built, next to the metro depot.
 Further south of the under construction tram depot is a bus garage, used by ESHOT, for their city bus fleet.

 City buses arrive and depart from two separate bus terminals, located on opposite sides of the complex.
 The larger bus terminal, with 9 bus bays and 17 halts, is located to the southwest, accessible via Şehitler Avenue.
 The majority of buses depart from this terminal.
 The second and smaller one, with 6 bus bays and 8 halts, is located on the north side of the complex and is accessible via 1561st Street.
 Both terminals are accessible via the main overpass, connecting all facilities of the transfer center.

-The tram station for the Konak Tram is located on the southern side of the complex, along Şehitler Avenue.
+The tram station for the T2 Konak Tram is located on the southern side of the complex, along Şehitler Avenue.
 It is accessible via a walkway.